-A pioneering post-high school option for students ages 18-22 who have intellectual disabilities and are enrolled in schools in Pima County, Project FOCUS (Focusing Opportunities with Community and University Support) provides access to the UA's academic offerings and campus life in order to increase students’ self-determination and employability.
+A pioneering post-high school option for students ages 18-22 who have intellectual disabilities and are enrolled in schools in Pima County, Project FOCUS provides access to the university's academic offerings and campus life in order to increase students’ self-determination and employability.

 Research Group on Child Development, Education, and Policy

-CDEP is a multi-disciplinary collaborative to conduct high-quality research to study early childhood and family characteristics that impact learning, development, school readiness, and health outcomes.
-Research shows educational investments made during early childhood, especially for disadvantaged youth, improves the wellbeing, resilience, and productivity of children.
+The Research Group on Child Development, Education, and Policy is a multi-disciplinary collaborative that conducts research to study early childhood and family characteristics that impact learning, development, school readiness, and health outcomes.

 Talk It Out

-Talk It Out provides free and timely mental health counseling services to TUSD students and families using a practicum training model.
-Under supervision, master’s-level counselors-in-training provide individual, group, and family counseling free of charge to enrolled TUSD students and their families (no insurance required).
+Talk It Out is a partnership program with the TUSD Family Resource Centers that provides free and timely mental health counseling services to TUSD students and families using a practicum training model.

 Teachers in Industry